csgn/lamode.dev/services/clickstream/docs/collector/index.md

 ## Notes
 In principle, events are sent by means of `Beacon API`.
 But some clients don't support that.
-Therefore, we should use the `/pixel` endpoint in that case. the `/pixel` sends the event data within its query and returns a `1px` image as response.
+Therefore, we should use the `/pixel` endpoint in that case.
+The `/pixel` sends the event data within its query and returns a `1px` image as response.

 Both endpoint responses are returns `200 OK` because we won't show an error